 Advanced course that expands upon the principles, theories and aesthetics of photography and photographic processes introduced in ARTS-241 or ARTS-243.
 Requires a 35mm camera (SLR) with manual override or a 5- megapixel digital camera.
-Prerequisite: ARTS-241 or ARTS-243.
+Prerequisite: ARTS-243.
 4 SH.